mucsi96/nightwatch-cucumber/README.md

 ### Gulp support

-For running test as part of you [Gulp](http://gulpjs.com/) task runner you can use the following `gulpfile.js` as template.
+For running test using [Gulp](http://gulpjs.com/) task runner you can use the following `gulpfile.js` as template.
 [More details](https://github.com/tatsuyafw/gulp-nightwatch)

 ```
 // gulpfile.js